Can You Buy a Home in NYC Without a Credit Check?

 neayork-credit-check

-Wondering whether you can buy a home in New York City sans a credit check?
+Are you wondering whether you can buy a home in New York City sans a credit check?
 Well, the answer is a bit tricky.
-While some segments of the home-buying process can indeed be accomplished without credit scrutiny, it's not completely avoidable – unless you happen to be paying with cold, hard cash.
+While some segments of the home-buying process can be accomplished without credit scrutiny, it's not completely avoidable – unless you are paying with cold, hard cash.

 Buying a Home Without a Credit Check

-• Purchasing a home without a credit check is possible in New York as long as you're buying in cash.
+• Purchasing a home without a credit check is possible in New York if you buy in cash.

-• Applying for a mortgage will require your credit to get pulled
+• Applying for a mortgage will require your credit to be pulled

-• Buying an apartment in a co-op and a condo will require a credit check even if you're buying all cash, unless buying directly from a sponsor.
+• Buying an apartment in a co-op and a condo will require a credit check, even if you're buying all cash unless you buy directly from a sponsor.

 • Even if you have cash to buy a property, taking a mortgage helps you stay more liquid.